DaylinMB/GuerraGalaxias/README.md

 ## Development server for backend

-Run `pnpm run backend` or `npx json-server-auth backend/db.json` for a backend server.
+Run `node server.js` for a backend server.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 # GuerraGalaxias